TominF6453/csc418/README.md

 # csc418
 CSC418 Assignments

-Currently working on A1, need to do legs and feet for progamming.
+Currently working on A1, need to do legs and feet for progamming